nushell/nu_jupyter/README.md

 Limitations:

 * State is not kept between runs.
-This is also something that will change in future versions.
+This is something that will change in future versions.